yorkiva/NeuralReweighting/README.md

 source setup_FirstTime.sh
 ```

 It will automatically download **MadGraph** version 2.8.3.2 and **LHAPDF** version 6.4.0.
 It will also download any new physics UFO models necesary.
 The default UFOs explored in this project have been listed in `models_to_get.txt`.
 This file contains the `https` download links for each UFO, and obtained with the `wget` command.
-If you want to add new UFOs, please either add the corresponding link in the `models_to_get.txt` file or download them manually after running the `setupMG.sh` script and place the extracted model directories inside the `$NEURWT_MGLOC/models` directory.
 The following environment variables will be set by the script:

 - `$NEURWT_BASE_PATH`: Absolute path to the project directory
 - `$NEURWT_MGLOC`: Absolute path to the location of MadGraph  are set up by the setup script.
 - `$NEURWT_LHAPDFLOC`: Absolute path to the location of installed LHAPDF

 ### Returning Setup